Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-100-empty_casks contains a command that finds all empty files and directories in the current working directory 101-gifs contains the comand to print the list of file with .gif 102-acrostic contains a command to decode acrostic that use the first letter of each line
+100-empty_casks contains a command that finds all empty files and directories in the current working directory 101-gifs contains the comand to print the list of file with .gif 102-acrostic contains a command to decode acrostic that use the first letter of each line 103-the_biggest_fan contains a command that parses web server